bsummersgb/100-days-of-code/log.md

 **Thoughts:** A big victory today once I figured out how to correctly implement a for loop to iterate through the API data.
 Mustache.js is also super interesting and avoids messily constructed strings of html and variables in my JavaScript code.
 I just need to figure out how to grab the url for each list-item and place it in the <a> tag's href value.

+### Day 10: January 13, 2017

+**Today's Progress:** Now successfully displaying data in a formatted list using Mustache and template tags.

+**Thoughts:** I felt I stepped up massively with the complexity of my code.
+I realised that the Mustache.render method does not accept an array as an argument.
+Instead of bailing on using Mustache I figured out how to convert my array data into object form which allowed for the use of the templating engine and the $.each function.
+I would like to look further into the each() method as well as reduce() and map().